Video Transcript

 Strategy

-We'll build you a predictable customer retention strategy based on our research results from Step 1.
+Based on the research results from Step 1, we'll build you a predictable retention revenue growth strategy.
 You can choose to implement the strategy yourself.
 Or hire us to do it for you.

 Education

-Our workshops & courses will upskill your team's customer retention abilities.
-They'll receive confidence from our playbooks & get practice with our interactive scenarios.
+Our workshops and courses will upskill your team's customer retention abilities.
+They get support from our playbooks.
+They get practice and confidence with our interactive, educational scenarios.

 FAQS